18. July 2019

 The fact that we give up harvest yield to make environmental services possible is hardly ever addressed as a possible conflict outside agriculture.
 It seems that many people think primarily of benefits for farmers and agribusiness companies when it comes to stabilising or increasing crop yields.
 In some cases, the goal of increasing yields even has a quasi “unethical” image.
 But why should it be any different if the value of high yields is hardly present in society?
 Even in the drought year of 2018, with significant yield losses in Europe, supermarkets continued to be lavishly filled with cheap food.
 The international trade in agricultural goods never leaves the shelves empty and leads to the fact that many people no longer see a direct connection between agricultural conditions and the supply of food.

-Maintaining or increasing crop yields is not only a desire of agriculture, but also makes an important contribution to species and climate protection, i.e. for all of us.
+Maintaining or increasing crop yields is not only a desire of agriculture, but also makes an important contribution to climate and species protection, i.e. for all of us.
 I would like to illustrate this connection in the following.

 Space is scarce – and will become even scarcer